 After a brief nap, John and I headed over to the Surfrider to listen to two singers and a very graceful Hula dancer.
 We had a snack of quesadillas and later returned to the hotel about 9pm.

 We wandered over to the Chart House near the hotel, where we received the shock of our trip.
 It was late and we were hungry.
 When we sat down, we were handed a Card offering $8 Specials for those eating after 9:30pm of clam chowder or salad and a choice of dinners.
 We chose the wonderful grilled Shrimp with macaroni and rice.
-Topped off with a $6.75 piece of Key Lime pie and a marvelous band ( 2 Point 0 (Tito & Billy), who plays every Saturday evening.
+Topped off with a $6.75 piece of Key Lime pie.
+A marvelous band ( 2 Point 0 (Tito & Billy) entertained us.

 Back in Boston on Monday at 5:30pm.
 Felt fine on Tuesday.
 Full-fledged flu on Wednesday!